KentoBaguetti/V2-ParkingFinder/README.md

-# The Future of Parking
+# The Future of Parking - Future Park

-This repository contains the project **"The Future of Parking"**, aimed at addressing the inefficiencies of parking in congested urban areas like Vancouver.
+Our project **"Future Park"** is aimed at addressing the inefficiencies of parking in congested urban areas like Vancouver.
 Our solution offers a centralized, real-time parking app that integrates government-supported infrastructure and Google Maps to improve accessibility, reduce congestion, and support sustainable practices.

 ---

-## Problem Statement
+## Problem

 Efficient parking is crucial to mitigate the underlying social, economic, and environmental challenges in cities like Vancouver.
 Current parking inefficiencies contribute to: